Transition Network

 - Transition Buxton launched a Library of Things

-- Carmarthen Together organized a launch event connecting 15 community projects
+- Carmarthen Together organised a launch event connecting 15 community projects

 Practical Solutions: Projects that addressed tangible community needs with concrete outputs (community hubs, food growing schemes, repair cafes, energy workshops) were regularly funded.